Monday, June 29, 2009

 Thursday, June 11, 2009

-In the passage from the Book of Ruth which serves as the source for “exchange" acquisition it is not clear who gave the shoe to whom.
+In the passage from the Book of Ruth, which serves as the source for "exchange" acquisition, it is unclear who gave the shoe to whom.

 Rav says that the acquisition is performed with the utensil (kerchief) of the buyer.
-Though the buyer gives his utensil to the seller in addition to the money that was agreed upon, it is in the interest of the buyer to do so, so that the transaction be finalized immediately.
+Though the buyer gives his utensil to the seller in addition to the money that was agreed upon, it is in the interest of the buyer to do it so that the transaction is finalized immediately.

 Levi says that it is performed with the utensil of the seller.
-In exchange for the pleasure that the seller by the buyer accepting the kerchief from him, he resolves to grant the ownership.
+In exchange for the pleasure that the seller gives the buyer by accepting the kerchief from him, he resolves to grant the ownership.

 Mystics of all countries – unite! Мистики всех стран - соединяйтесь!